Advanced Distribution Management Systems

 NREL partnered with San Diego Gas & Electric Co. to identify and demonstrate novel methods for leveraging advanced metering infrastructure (AMI)—smart meters—for advanced grid planning and operations.
 AMI data use is currently limited to customer billing and outage detection.
 The new methods will reduce the cost of operations for the utility by transforming the AMI meters into a pervasive secondary network measurement platform for monitoring the grid edge.

 The current utility architecture has limited field measurements in the form of a few supervisory control and data acquisition points for each feeder.
-The ADMS test bed will be used to evaluate the effectiveness of a data-driven voltage control algorithm using AMI data as input, especially in the presence of high penetrations of PV.
-The algorithm will be deployed on GridAPPS-D, an open-source grid operations research platform.
+The ADMS Test Bed was used to evaluate the effectiveness of a data-driven voltage control algorithm using AMI data as input, especially in the presence of high penetrations of PV.
+The algorithm was deployed on GridAPPS-D, an open-source grid operations research platform.

 A Federated Architecture for Secure and Transactive Distributed Energy Resource Management Solutions (FAST-DERMS) is being developed to enable the provision of reliable, resilient, and secure distribution and transmission grid services through scalable aggregation and near-real-time management of utility-scale and small-scale DERs.